C2C CTF Writeups

 - Goal: Predict the RNG state to generate a winning “Redeem Code”.

-The application uses .NET’s System.Random.
-In .NET Core (and 5+), the implementation of System.Random (specifically Net5CompatSeedImpl when assumed or configured) uses a Knuth Subtractive Generator (Lag-55).
+I discovered the application uses .NET’s System.Random.
+In .NET Core (and 5+), the implementation of System.Random (specifically Net5CompatSeedImpl) uses a Knuth Subtractive Generator (Lag-55).

 The application exposes raw Next() calls via the /api/recent endpoint.
-By collecting enough samples (55+), i can reconstruct the internal state and predict all future outputs.
+I realized that by collecting enough samples (55+), I could completely reconstruct the internal state and predict all future outputs.

 - Harvest: Query